Now, let me clarify, I did not fall asleep on my keyboard while typing.

 Tangram Labs: The tangram is the ultimate example of trying out different combinations to arrive at new results.
 Much like what we do for brands.

 NoBots: Too much of advertising and marketing strategy has become formulaic or bot-like.
-At NoBots, we break the mold with every brief, every brand, every campaign till we arrive at growth.
+At NoBots, we break the mold with every brief, every brand, every campaign until we arrive at growth.

 On the other side of the testing arena, we used technology to help guide our decision-making.
 We poured over name generators using keywords we would have liked to incorporate into our name – growth, scientific, analytical.